How to use rst2pdf

 [general]

-# stylesheets="fruity.json,a4paper.json,verasans.json"
+stylesheets="fruity.json,a4paper.json,verasans.json"

-# A colon-separated list of folders to search for stylesheets.
-Example:
+# Folders to search for stylesheets.

-# stylesheet_path="~/styles:/usr/share/styles"
+stylesheet_path="~/styles:/usr/share/styles"

 # Language to be used for hyphenation support